KerinPithawala/Cost-calculator/README.md

 # Cost-calculator
-This program helps in cost accounting.
+This GUI helps in cost accounting with the help of Python programming language .
 It can calculate Material cost, prime cost, factory cost, cost of production, total cost and total sales.